Background pattern

 Introduction

-Leaflet: information for the user
+Package Leaflet: Information for the User

 Fusicutanbeta20 mg/g + 1 mg/g cream

-Active ingredients: fusidic acid and betamethasone
+Active substances: fusidic acid and betamethasone

-Read this leaflet carefully before starting to use this medicine, as it contains important information for you.
+Read all of this leaflet carefully before you start using this medicine because it contains important information for you.

-• Keep this leaflet, as you may need to read it again.
+• Keep this leaflet, you may need to read it again.

-• If you have any doubts, consult your doctor or pharmacist.
+• If you have any further questions, ask your doctor or pharmacist.

-• This medicine has been prescribed for you only, and you must not give it to others even if they have the same symptoms as you, as it may harm them.
+• This medicine has been prescribed for you only.
+Do not pass it on to others.
+It may harm them, even if their signs of illness are the same as yours.

-• If you experience any side effects, consult your doctor or pharmacist, even if they are not listed in this leaflet.
+• If you get any side effects, talk to your doctor or pharmacist.
+This includes any possible side effects not listed in this leaflet.
 See section 4.

-2.What you need to know before starting to useFusicutanbeta
+2. What you need to know before you use Fusicutanbeta

 4. Possible side effects

-5. Storage ofFusicutanbeta
+5. Storage of Fusicutanbeta

-6. Contents of the pack and additional information
+6. Contents of the pack and other information

 1. What is Fusicutanbeta and what is it used for

-Antibiotics are used to treat bacterial infections and are not effective for treating viral infections.
+Antibiotics are used to treat bacterial infections and are not effective against viral infections.

-It is essential to follow the instructions regarding dosage, administration interval, and treatment duration as indicated by your doctor.
+It is important that you follow the instructions regarding dosage, administration interval, and treatment duration as indicated by your doctor.

-Do not store or reuse this medication.
-If you have leftover antibiotics after treatment, return them to the pharmacy for proper disposal.
-Do not dispose of medications through the drain or trash.
+Do not store or reuse this medicine.
+If you have any leftover antibiotic after completing treatment, return it to the pharmacy for proper disposal.
+Do not throw away medicines via wastewater or household waste.

-It is used for the initial treatment of an infected eczema or skin inflammation caused by bacteria sensitive to fusidic acid.
+It is used for the initial treatment of infected eczema or skin inflammation caused by bacteria sensitive to fusidic acid.

 Do not useFusicutanbeta

-• To treat primary skin infections caused by fungi, viruses (e.g.,Herpesor varicella) or bacteria,whether or not they have been treated or not controlled with appropriate treatment
+• to treat primary skin infections caused by fungi, viruses (e.g., herpes or chickenpox), or bacteria, whether untreated or uncontrolled with adequate treatment

-• To treat rosacea (a skin condition on the face similar to acne with redness)
+• to treat rosacea (a skin condition on the face similar to acne with redness)

-• To treat acne
+• to treat acne

 Warnings and precautions

-Consult your doctor or pharmacist before starting to usethis medication.
+Consult your doctor or pharmacist before starting to use this medicine.

 Prolonged use

-Avoid prolonged use and continuous treatment withFusicutanbeta, because
+Avoid prolonged use and continuous treatment with Fusicutanbeta, because

-• Your skin may become thinner in the area where the cream is applied.
+• your skin may become thinner in the area where the cream is applied.

 Children and adolescents

-This medication should be used with caution in children, as the absorption of the corticosteroid may be greater through a child's skin.
-Use only the minimum amount necessary while absolutely necessary.This medication should not be used under airtight and waterproof materials, including dressings, impermeable bandages, clothing, or diapers.
+This medicine should be used with caution in children, as the absorption of the corticosteroid may be greater through the child's skin.
+Use only the minimum amount necessary while it is absolutely necessary.
+This medicine should not be used under airtight and waterproof dressings, including bandages, non-breathable bandages, clothing, or diapers.

-Other medications andFusicutanbeta
+Other medicines andFusicutanbeta

-Inform your doctor or pharmacist if you are using, have used recently, or may need to use any other medication
+Tell your doctor or pharmacist if you are using, have recently used, or might use any other medicines.

 Pregnancy and breastfeeding

-If you are pregnant or breastfeeding, or think you may be pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or are planning to have a baby, ask your doctor or pharmacist for advice before using this medicine.

 Pregnancy